They were searching for something to do with dolls.

 How many times have you left something behind and lived to regret it?
 I know there was a great piece of art I let go back in Aspen many years ago that I shouldn't.

-That's what salespeople are in business to do: help us avoid regret.
+That's what salespeople are in business to do: help customers avoid regret.

-We need to change the dynamics of what selling at a bricks and mortar store is in the mindset of our retail employees so they can see the goal is to serve the customer so the customer doesn't walk out the door to encounter regret later on.
+We need to change the mindset of our retail employees so they can see the goal is to serve the customer so the customer doesn't walk out the door to encounter regret later on.